QuentinRa/blog.quentinra.dev/programming/web/apis/openapi/index.md

 #### Documentation

-I haven't test other tools, but with the popular [Redoc](https://github.com/Redocly/redoc) (19.1k ⭐) you simply have to
+I haven't tested other tools, but with the popular [Redoc](https://github.com/Redocly/redoc) (19.1k ⭐) you simply have to

 * Copy the [following HTML](https://github.com/Redocly/redoc#deployment) on your web server
-* Replace the URL with the link your to YAML file
+* Replace the URL with the link to your YAML file

 And you're done.
-See [Redoc quickstart](https://redocly.com/docs/redoc/quickstart/).
+See [Redoc quick start](https://redocly.com/docs/redoc/quickstart/).
 </div></div>

 <hr class="sep-both">